The King Is Dead (Go West song)

-"The King Is Dead" is a song by British band Go West, released in 1987 as the third single from their second studio album Dancing on the Couch.
+"The King Is Dead" is a song by the English pop duo Go West, released in 1987 as the third single from their second studio album Dancing on the Couch.
 It was written by Peter Cox and Richard Drummie, and produced by Gary Stevenson.
-"The King Is Dead" reached number 67 in the UK Singles Chart.
+"The King Is Dead" reached number 67 on the UK singles chart.
 The 12" version of the single featured a live version of "The King Is Dead" as the A-side, recorded live at the Hammersmith Odeon, London.

 Background

 The song features Kate Bush on backing vocals.
 While recording the song in Denmark, Go West felt it would benefit from the addition of backing vocals reminiscent of Bush's style.
 Guitarist Alan Murphy, who had worked with Bush in the past and was currently working with Go West on the recording of Dancing on the Couch, offered to contact her.
 Bush agreed to provide vocals, but rather than travel to Denmark due to her fear of flying, she recorded her part in her home studio.